zaidalyafeai/holy-edge/README.md

 ```

 ## Training data & Models
-You can train the model youself or you can fetch a pre-trained snapshot provided in the repo
+You can train the model or you can fetch a pre-trained HED snapshot provided in the repo to simply generate edgemaps.

 Fetch VGG-16 models weights trained on ImageNet via git-lfs
 ```